-Progress is being made towards the creation of a memorial, or memorials, marking the 22 May 2017 Manchester Arena terror attack.
+Progress is being made towards the creation of a memorial marking the 22 May 2017 Manchester Arena terror attack.

 Although many of the families who lost loved ones were from outside the city and may also want local memorials, Manchester City Council has given an undertaking that a permanent memorial will be provided in the city.